 Racers will rendezvous in Moab, UT on Sunday, to receive their Expedition Journals with detailed course maps and final race instructions.
 Early on Monday, runners will be transported to the start line near Grand Junction and head off for the first of six days.
 Each day runners will be greeted at the finish line and directed to the tent city where they can mingle, access their gear, enjoy a hot meal provided by Gemini Adventures and rest up for the next day.
 Each morning runners will rise for a light breakfast, also provided by Gemini Adventures, and an early morning start of the next stage from the site of the tent city.

-Each night the tent city buzzes with excitement as the day’s results and overall standings are posted and the nightly meeting is held to make announcements.
+Each night the camp buzzes with excitement as the day’s results and overall standings are posted and the nightly meeting is held to make announcements.

 Runners finishing the entire 148-mile course will arrive in Moab, UT with the satisfaction of having completed the ultimate adventure running race.
 That night all runners completing the entire course within the established rules will be presented with a finisher’s award at a memorable post-race party open for all runners and their families.